bonzer80/Getting-and-Cleaning-data-Project/README.md

 # Getting-and-Cleaning-data-Project

-Getting-and-Cleaning-data-Project
-This is a repository for any and all code written for the Getting and Cleaning Data Coursera course on Coursera.
+This repo is for code written for the Project for Getting and Cleaning Data course on Coursera.

 Project: